DeniseBischof/PixelArtEditorWIP/README.md

 - 🖱️ Draw directly on a pixel grid in the browser
 - 🎨 Simple color selection UI
-- 🧹 Erase / overwrite pixels
+- 🧹 Erase/overwrite pixels
 - 💾 (WIP) Export / saving options for pixel art

-> Note: This project is **work in progress** – things will change and improve over time.
+> Note: This project is **work in progress**, things will change and improve over time.
 Hopefully ✨

 ---